This Scenic Drive Offers Some of Northeast PA’s Best Leaf Peeping

 Ricketts Glen State Park in Sullivan County, PA.
 Photo by Donald Biresch.

-Continue on Route 42 toward Laporte, then hop on Route 220 North.
-Take a right onto Old Bernice Road toward Mildred.
+Continue on Route 42 toward Laporte, perhaps taking a little side adventure to popular day hikes like Dutchman Falls and the Haystacks.
+Then hop on Route 220 North and take a right onto Old Bernice Road toward Mildred.
 At Mildred, you’ll make a sharp right onto Route 487.
 This road features a unique mountaintop habitat and is typically the first place to change colors in the fall.
 The route will take you directly to the entrance of Ricketts Glen State Park.

 It’s impossible to see all of Ricketts Glen in a day, but make sure to visit some of the highlights.
 Enjoy a picnic by Lake Jean or take a short walk on the trails.
 The 1.9-mile Laurel View Trail is an easier, family-friendly option that leads to the highest point in the park.
 During this time of year, the wild blueberry bushes turn a blazing red.

-The challenging Falls Trail is a favorite, but you may not have time to squeeze it in if you arrive in the late afternoon.
-For waterfall views without the trek, continue down the mountain on Route 487, then bear left onto Route 118.
+The challenging Falls Trail is a favorite, featuring 21 named waterfalls in one challenging day hike.
+However, you can still enjoy waterfall views if don’t have time for the full hike.
+Continue down the mountain on Route 487, then bear left onto Route 118.
 Two parking areas are located directly off the road.
 Here, you can explore the bottom of the glen, including Adams Falls and the Evergreen Trail.

 Stop 7: Noxen